AIGeeksGroup/EvoVLA/README.md

 > [!NOTE]
 > 💪 We will release our code approximately in the afternoon of Dec 5 (GMT-8).
+Stay tuned!

 [![arXiv](https://img.shields.io/badge/arXiv-2511.16166-b31b1b.svg)](https://arxiv.org/abs/2511.16166)